 Welcome to the Compton College

 El Camino College (ECC) offers a California Board of Registered Nursing (BRN) approved Associate Degree Nursing (ADN) program.
 The ECC ADN program is offered on two campuses.
-The El Camino College Torrance (hereafter ECC) campus is the main campus and the El Camino College Compton Center (hereafter CEC) is the secondary campus.
+The El Camino College Torrance (hereafter ECC) campus is the main campus and the Compton College (hereafter CEC) is the secondary campus.
 Although the nursing program is offered on two different campuses, the programs operate as one nursing program.
 Students are provided with skills needed to enter the nursing profession in a variety of health care settings as an entry-level registered nurse.
 Degree competence is assessed regularly by evaluations of expected learning outcomes in the clinical setting as well as during course examinations; Emphasis is placed on the use of critical thinking and creative problem-solving within the program.
 The Compton College ADN program consist of 4-semester; successful completion of the program allows the graduate to sit for the State of California National Council Licensure Examination â€“ Registered Nurse (NCLEX-RN) examination.

 Application Filing Period: Applications are accepted twice a year beginning the third week of the fall and spring semester.
 Each application period will last for three weeks.
 Applications are obtained from the nursing department, once an individual has been deemed eligible for admission consideration and receive a â€œVerification of Eligibilityâ€ package from the nursing counselor.
 Applications will not be accepted on weekends or holidays.
 No late or misdirected forms will be accepted.
 Only complete applications will be reviewed.